structurizr/structurizr.github.io/commands/03-server/91-terms-and-conditions.md

 - Preferred payment method: bank transfer or PayPal.

 You are responsible for ensuring that all information provided to Structurizr Limited is accurate and complete.
 Structurizr Limited reserves the right to decline any order at its sole discretion.

+Structurizr Limited is unable to accommodate customer-specific, reseller-specific, or sub-reseller-specific terms and conditions.
+All license purchases, whether made directly or facilitated through a Reseller or sub-reseller, are governed solely by this Agreement and the EULA.
+Any terms and conditions submitted by a Customer, Reseller, or sub-reseller (including those attached to or referenced in a purchase order) shall have no legal effect and are expressly rejected.

 ## Payment